-This small shrine within Hasedera temple is an example of the blending and co-existence of Buddhism and Shinto in Japan.
-I’m really interested in Japanese and Buddhist history so I was excited to find this spot at our first stop in Kamakura.
+This Benten-Kutsu cave is a small Shinto shrine within the Hasedera temple.
+The blending of the two faiths and co-existence of Buddhism and Shinto in Japan is a fascinating part of the culture and history so I was excited to find this unique spot during our first visit to Kamakura.

 Follow the general directions for accessing Hasedera Temple in Kamakura.
 Once inside the temple grounds, while still on the lower level head to the right and past the pond.
 The Torii will be ahead of you to the left.